Old car logos: American car companies that went out of business

 La Salle, created by General Motors to fill the market void between Cadillac’s luxury and Buick’s affordability, was born out of a significant investment in eye-catching design and high-tech features.
 Despite these efforts, the brand did not achieve the success it had hoped for.

 The La Salle logo was an elaborate visual identity element enclosed in a bright red circle.
-It features only the initials of the brand name, “La” by La Salle, presented in such a way that they appear to be interconnected.
+It features only the initials of the brand name, “La” by La Salle, presented so that they appear to be interconnected.

 The color scheme and materials used in the interior of the cars were carefully considered, emphasizing La Salle’s commitment to quality and luxury.
 The cars were equipped with some of the most advanced technology of the time, designed to provide potential buyers with comfort and performance.

 Despite the infusion of capital and creativity, La Salle found it difficult to capitalize on its intended niche.
-This was due in part to the rapidly evolving automobile market and the growing competition within it.
+This was partly due to the rapidly evolving automobile market and growing competition.
 Over time, the brand’s inability to capture sufficient market share led to its discontinuation, cementing its status as one of General Motors’ notable but unsuccessful endeavors.

 Marmon